 5. Identify the underlying issue

-Solving the underlying issue is crucial… and it’s what prevents the same fight from happening again.
+That’s why solving the underlying issue is crucial as it prevents the same fight from happening again and again.

 6. Work together on finding a solution